koenrane/KR-new-site/content/game-theoretic-alignment-in-terms-of-attainable-utility.md

 ## Examples of Alignment Metrics

-To give intuition on what such alignment metrics might look like, we present a few examples of simple alignment metrics for 2-player games, then test them on some simple, commonly-referenced games.
+To give intuition on what such alignment metrics might look like, we present a few examples of simple alignment metrics for 2-player games, then test them on some simple, commonly referenced games.

 We'll be using the following games as examples: